marcocauu/marco-au-resume/README.md

 ## Production Link

-A production ready link is ready for viewing at [View](https://marcocauu.github.io/marco-au-resume/).
+A production ready link is ready for viewing [here](https://marcocauu.github.io/marco-au-resume/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).